 The permitting process is often complex to navigate.
 When combined with limited regulatory review resources, project approval times can suffer.
 Fortunately, solutions are now available that will enable project developers to avoid this lengthy process.

 RES has put together some Frequently Asked Questions to cover the basics of these solutions.
-Since your particular situation will be unique, please contact RES’ Will Donaldson, who would be happy to talk to you about individual watercrossings and appropriate compensatory mitigation in all forms.
+Since your particular situation will be unique, please contact RES’ Casey Bartkus, who would be happy to talk to you about individual watercrossings and appropriate compensatory mitigation in all forms.

 How do I know if my project will require mitigation?

 Typically, a desktop study using Geographic Information Systems analysis can be used for planning purposes to estimate project impact acreages.
 Data layers reviewed include wetlands inventories, streams and rivers, and habitats of threatened species.
 A field-based, ground-truth impact delineation is always required and is an important step in the regulatory permitting process.
 Please contact RES to learn about project impact studies.

 How do I determine offset requirements?

 Offset requirements fall into two categories: acreage replacement ratios and functional model approach.
 An acreage replacement ratio is a method whereby the acreage of impact is replaced on an equal or greater basis.
 A functional model approach attempts to identify and quantify the exact aquatic function lost through the development and replace it with something functionally equivalent.
 Acreage replacement ratios are common practice and in use today.
 In Pennsylvania, a new functional model is being tested by the Pennsylvania Department of Environmental Protection (PADEP) for use with both wetland and stream replacements.
 RES has collaborated with the authors of the new methodology and can provide insight about how this regulatory change might affect your projects.

 How much time do I need to obtain required offsets for my permit?